razeenwasif/Machine_Learning/Prism/README.md

   docker compose -f docker-compose.recordlinkage.yml run --rm recordlinkage -- --config recordLinkage/config/pipeline.toml
   ```
 - As with the Streamlit container, ensure `nvidia-container-toolkit` is configured so the service can see your GPUs.
 Use `docker run --rm --gpus all nvidia/cuda:12.4.0-base-ubuntu22.04 nvidia-smi` to validate the host setup.
-- Docker Compose v2.3+ is required for the GPU reservations in the compose file.
-On older releases, run the image directly:
+- If Compose refuses to honour the GPU runtime, fall back to a direct run:
   ```bash
   docker run --rm -it --gpus all \
     -v "$(pwd)":/workspace \